This post provides a list of fun and interesting activities in Rome during the month of March.

 Don’t forget that admission to many of these locations is included with various Rome tourist passes.

-Rome has two very popular football teams, and both of them will be performing at Stadio Olimpico this month.
+Rome has two very popular football teams, and both of them will be have games at Stadio Olimpico (Olympic Stadium) this month.

 In addition to these games, there will also be a chance to see one match of Six Nations Rugby in Rome this month.

-None other than Italy vs Scotland will be competing on March 12th, also taking place in the Olympic Stadium.
+None other than Italy vs Wales will be competing on March 11th, also taking place in the Stadio Olimpico.

 With spring right around the corner, this is the perfect time to stroll down one of the most ancient roads in Rome – Via Appia.